lightbringor/SimpleFileLogger/SimpleFileLogger/README.md

 **The minimum required framework version is `.NET 6`**

-The library is available as a NuGet package from source `O:\Projects\Software Development\NuGet`
+The library is available as a [NuGet package](https://www.nuget.org/packages/Lightbringer.SimpleFileLogger/) named `Lightbringer.SimpleFileLogger`.

-After including the package in the project, SimpleFileLogger exposes an extension method to add file logging with only one line of code during startup:
+After including the package in your project, SimpleFileLogger exposes an extension method to add file logging with only one line of code during startup:

 ```csharp